mushaid01/Clothing-Fit-Predictor/README.md

 # Clothing Fit Predictor

 ## Overview
-The **Clothing Fit Predictor** is a Streamlit-based web application that predicts the fit of clothing based on user inputs such as bust size, weight, height, age, and other relevant factors.
+The **Clothing Fit Predictor** is a Streamlit-based web application that predicts the fit of clothing used Classical ML technique based on user inputs such as bust size, weight, height, age, and other relevant factors.
 It leverages a **Random Forest Classifier** trained on rental clothing data.

 Demo: https://clothing-fit-predictor.streamlit.app/
 ---